Mental Health and Well-Being at Elangeni

 ELSA pupils identified and supported termly – in discussions with SENCO/ELSAs |

-NVQ Level 2 Mental Health Awareness for all teachers and SBM |
+NVQ Level 2 Mental Health Awareness for some teachers and SBM |

 Teachers availability before/during and after school to speak to parents |